 Two other common challenges for telecommunication providers are the uninterrupted porting of numbers across multiple operators, and compliance with regulatory requirements.
 Again, the blocking chain can be used by CPSs to address these issues.
 The solution includes smart contracts that regulate transactions between users, the “donor” service provider, and the “recipient” service provider under a mobile number portability scenario.

-As all the phone numbers would be managed in one decentralized ledger, this architecture would provide standardized access and routing lookup for all operators on a global basis.
+As all the phone numbers would be managed in one decentralized ledger.
+This architecture would provide standardized access and routing lookup for all operators on a global basis.
 This solution also provides the regulator with visibility of the process.
 The smart contract is subject to rules and parameters set by the regulator in each market.
-Porting using blockchain technology would improve the customer experience, reduce regulatory and business costs, and allow for better management of fraud, spoofing and identity theft.
+Porting using blockchain technology would improve the customer experience, reduce regulatory and business costs.
+It would also allow for better management of fraud, spoofing and identity theft.

 To learn more about blockchain capabilities as related to number portability, read this article.